Click here for details

 I'm now semi-retired but still in good shape and going strong.
 I have so many interests I'd need several lifetimes to pursue them all.
 If anything, I need to speed up in the next decade, rather than slow down!
 I love to laugh, so I tend to find the humor in almost everything (even mistakes), so my work is also my play.
 I balance out construction labor with hobbies I enjoy, such as cooking, sewing, and writing.
 Photography has been a lifelong passion.

-My plans for 2017 are to organize all my photos, do more writing, and do more computer/photoshop work with my daughter who is a Hollywood photographer (www.smalleyphoto.com).
-Son Eric is a piano tuner/technician, recording engineer, classical pianist, and composer, and we are collaborating on the soundtrack for my video project: "How I Built a Vertical-Log House for $15/sq.ft."
-But spending quality time with my fourteen year old grandson, Zane, is one of my top priorities.
-I've been teaching him how to use real tools since he was 3 and we had great fun building forts and other things together.
+My plans for 2023 are to organize all my photos, do more writing, and do more computer/photoshop work with my daughter who is a professional photographer.
+Son Eric is a piano tuner/technician, recording engineer, classical pianist, and composer, so we collaborated on the soundtrack for a documentary I completed in December of 2022 titled "A Tale of Two Houses".
+But spending quality time with my 22-year old grandson, Zane, is one of my top priorities.
+I'd been teaching him how to use real tools since he was 3 and we had great fun building forts and other things together.
+Now he works on cars, and has a motorcycle, but best of all, he keeps me laughing with his fun and witty sense of humor.

 From age 30 I was a single mom and waitress who reared my kids by myself, and from age 40-on created the security and lifestyle I so passionately wanted, on a shoestring budget.
 I've written my various articles to share what I've learned and to help others who are in the same boat: having little cash but lots of drive.
 I believe that lofty goals can be achieved with hard work and tunnel vision because I was able to do it.
 If I could do it, anybody could!